 Print this page

-A domestic abuse restraining order is a civil order that provides protection from harm by an adult household or family member.
+A domestic abuse injunction is a civil order that provides protection from harm by a household or family member.

 back to topWhat is the legal definition of domestic abuse in Wisconsin?